Chapter 15b/14b Stream Systems and Landforms

 Canada has five major drainage areas.
 Find your home drainage basin on Figure 15.3, (4CE, p.
 456; Fig. 14.5; 3CE, p.
 424) or below:

 Note that there are major continental divides in North America (dark blue lines on Figure 15.3 (4CE)/14.5 (3CE)).
 These separate all the drainage basins that flow into the various oceans.
+There are dozens of smaller drainage basins/drainage divides within each of these large scale drainage areas.

 – all basins west of the Rockies flow to the Pacific Ocean